microsoft/Mastering-the-Marketplace/README.md

 This repository contains self-paced videos, hands-on labs, and sample code.
 This content helps you bring your solution to the Microsoft marketplace faster and with more understanding.

-These courses are created for a technical audience.

 **[Let us know what you need](https://forms.office.com/r/0gCrzhSMkw)** in this content library.

+This content is created for a technical audience.

 ## [SaaS Offer Series](./saas/README.md)